Depressive Disorders Information

 Other factors include socioeconomic factors, personality, past trauma, and recent or chronic stress.
 Depression often coincides with other physical or mental health conditions, and if frequently seen in individuals with a chronic condition, particularly when chronic pain is present.

 Major depressive disorder has a fairly standard presentation, which includes feelings of sadness, loss of motivation, no longer enjoying activities that were once enjoyable, and often other general symptoms.
 These feelings are experienced on most days over the previous fortnight, and can last for months, or even years.
-Importantly, these symptoms interfere with normal functioning in all areas of a person’s life, including with respect to work, socializing and life at home.
+Importantly, these symptoms interfere with normal functioning in all areas of a person’s life, including with respect to work, socialising and life at home.

 Major depression is also the best understood form of depression, and is often effectively treated through a combination of antidepressant medication and/or psychological therapy.
 Upwards of 80% of individuals with depression who seek assistance from a GP or a mental health counsellor show improvement within six weeks, although full recovery is dependent on a number of factors, including the severity of symptoms.